anton-tchekov/osdev/README.md

 - `platform/` contains drivers for various platforms

-- DRIVERS MUST NOT BLOCK THE CPU (exception: initialization)
+- DRIVERS MUST NOT BLOCK THE CPU (exception: during initialization)

 - `emulator/` contains a RISC-V emulator